CITES guide: How to check if exotic leather is legal in Norway

 What is CITES?

 CITES (Convention on International Trade in Endangered Species) is an international agreement that regulates trade in endangered animal and plant species.
-All countries that have signed the CITES agreement must follow strict rules for the import and export of products made from exotic leather.
+All countries that have signed the CITES agreement must follow strict rules for the import and export of products made from exotic leathers.

 Which leathers require CITES documentation?